corazonthedev/Google-form-parser/README.md

 I tried different ways to access Google forms but wihout logging-in you can't view all form pages.
 If you do have an idea you can contribute to this parser.

-# How does it work

-# Visualisation
-For visualisation set headless=False, so you can see the parsing process.
--img-

-Clicking anywhere on browser while running with headless=False may occure problems.